Resilience Direct - Digital technology that helps save lives

 Objective Collaboration tool

-CDS’ Objective Collaboration tool was the answer.
-Objective Collaboration has a fully-customisable hierarchy based around Communities that can hold unique Content Pages, Document Repositories, or even sub-Communities.
-Each such object can be assigned unique security groups and parameters, allowing for both practical fluidity and the strict control of information and Command and Control structures that Gold, Silver, and Bronze Commanders during a Major Incident rely upon.
+CDS’ Collaborate tool was the answer.
+Collaborate has a fully-customisable hierarchy based around Communities that can hold unique Content Pages, Document Repositories, or even sub-Communities.
+Each such object can be assigned unique security groups and parameters, allowing for both practical fluidity and the strict control of information and Command and Control structures that Gold, Silver, and Bronze Commanders rely upon during a Major Incident.

-Through Objective Collaboration, Local Resilience Forums can now upload and review plans, minutes, and Incident Reports in one central location.
+Through Collaborate, Local Resilience Forums can now upload and review plans, minutes, and Incident Reports in one central location.
 Documents that were paper-only for decades are now electronically available and reviewable, with fully auditable Configuration Management.
-The secure but open nature of Objective Collaboration also allows for extra national support for incidents that cross borders, such as from the Republic of Ireland’s Resilience community.
+The secure but open nature of Collaborate also allows for extranational support for incidents that cross borders, such as from the Republic of Ireland’s Resilience community.

 Major Incident management

-ResilienceDirect launched Objective Collaboration in March 2014 and it is now a central pillar for Major Incident management.
-There are over 26,000 active users, with access to more than 180,000 documents, across 5,000 Communities.
+ResilienceDirect launched Collaborate in March 2014 and it is now a central pillar for Major Incident management.
+There are over 30,000 active users, with access to more than 230,000 documents, across 5,600 Communities.

-Nearly 3,000 Incidents have been managed or reviewed with Objective Collaboration, including the most devastating and dreadful to affect the UK.
+Nearly 3,000 Incidents have been managed or reviewed with Collaborate, including the most devastating and dreadful to affect the UK.
 Incidents such as during the storms and flooding in Cumbria in December 2015.

-Objective Collaboration was a key tool during the Cumbria flooding.
-Teams at every level could upload reports, confirm affected areas throughout rescue and recovery missions, and review the information already presented by other teams and at other levels, all in parallel and from whatever computers they could access.
+More recently, ResilienceDirect played a key role in the Grenfell Tower, Parsons Green and Manchester bombing incidents.
 Every affected organisation acted on a single version of the truth and with a single purpose during a truly devastating time, thanks to ResilienceDirect and CDS.

 Proactive service delivery